+Melanie Leydin

-Company secretary Name: Ms Melanie Leydin Title: Company Secretary Qualifications: BBus (Acc.
-Corp Law) CA FGIA Experience and expertise: Melanie Leydin holds a Bachelor of Business majoring in Accounting and Corporate Law.
-She is a member of the Institute of Chartered Accountants, Fellow of the Governance Institute of Australia and is a Registered Company Auditor.
-She graduated from Swinburne University in 1997, became a Chartered Accountant in 1999 and since February 2000 has been the principal of Leydin Freyer.
-The practice provides outsourced company secretarial and accounting services to public and private technology, bioscience, biotechnology and health sectors.
+Joint Company Secretary BBus (Acc.
+Corp Law), CA, FGIA

+Ms Levdin holds a Bachelor of Business majoring in Accounting and Corporate Law.
+She is a member of the Chartered Accountants Australia and New Zealand, Fellow of the Governance Institute of Australia and is a Registered Company Auditor.
+She graduated from Swinburne University in 1997, became a Chartered Accountant in 1999 and from February 2000 to October 2021 was the principal of Leydin Freyer.
+In November 2021 Vistra acquired Leydin Freyer and, Ms Leydin is now Vistra Australia's Managing Director.

-Melanie has over 25 years' experience in the accounting profession and over 15 years as a Company Secretary.
-She has extensive experience in relation to public company responsibilities, including ASX and ASIC compliance, control and implementation of corporate governance, statutory financial reporting, reorganisation of Companies and shareholder relations.
+Ms Leydin has over 25 years' experience in the accounting profession and over 15 years' experience holding Board positions including Company Secretary of ASX listed entities.
+She has extensive experience in relation to public company responsibilities, including ASX and ASIC compliance, control and implementation of corporate governance, statutory financial reporting, reorganisation of Companies, initial public offerings, secondary raisings, and shareholder relations.